yurihikari/garuda-hyprdots/README.md

-# Garuda Linux Sway Ricing by yurihikari
+# Garuda Linux Sway and Hyprland Ricing by yurihikari

 A simple aesthetic (at least for me) sway ricing on Garuda Linux.
 It also includes a Hyprland config but you'll have to install Hyprland yourself to use it.
+I edited ArchCraft dotfiles for Hyprland for my base rice.
+I changed most of the colors and the waybar is the same as in my Sway ricing.

 ## Overview
 ![merge_from_ofoct (1)](https://github.com/yurihikari/garuda-sway-config/assets/83579522/38c974e8-90cd-4eb0-aac2-1ca99465f35e)